hughbien/bulletin/README.md

 Description
 ===========

-Command line RSS reader that automatically ranks items according to your tastes.
+Personalized news client.
+Aggregates news from RSS feeds, Reddit, and Hacker News and ranks links according to your tastes.

 Installation
 ============